 A key issue with flooding to keep in mind is that it changes quickly.
 Flooding can change from no issue, to a big issue very quickly.
 When flooding occurs, people in the affected area should keep very close watch on the flooding conditions.
 It is key to keep in mind that flooding often peaks in the middle of the night catching people off guard when they wake up.
 Keep your awareness of current conditions up!

-Residents that have flood prone property should consider stocking up with what ever "flood fighting" materials they feel they"ll need ahead of time.
+Residents that have flood prone property should consider stocking up with what ever “flood fighting” materials they feel they”ll need ahead of time.
 These supplies usually consist of material for creating dams and dikes such as sand bags or hay bales rapped in plastic.
 These supplies are much easier to obtain before an incident, than during a flooding event.
 They can typically be purchased at hardware and farm supply stores as well as gravel/ brick suppliers.
-Information on proper use of sand bags is available at these locations:
+Information on proper use of sand bags is available in these documents:

 Residents should also make sure they have a “72 Hour Kit” assembled.
 These kits should contain what you, you family, and pets need to be self sufficient for an extended peiod of time (at least 3 days).